-There are a number of reasons why you may be disqualified from holding a licence or certificate of registration under the Property, Stock and Business Agents Act 2002.
+There are several reasons why a person may be disqualified from holding a licence or certificate of registration under the Property and Stock Agents Act 2002 (the Act).

-A person is disqualified from holding a licence of certificate of registration if the person:
+A person is disqualified from holding a licence or certificate of registration if the person:

-- has a conviction that was recorded in the last 5 years for an offence involving licence or certificate of registration lending.
+- has a conviction that was recorded in the last 5 years for an offence involving lending or transferring a licence or certificate of registration to another person.

-The Secretary may determine that the offence can be ignored.
+The Secretary may determine that the offence can be ignored under certain circumstances.

-A person may be disqualified from holding a licence if they are an undischarged bankrupt, or, at any time in the last three years was an undischarged bankrupt:
+A person may be disqualified from holding a licence if they are, or were at any time in the last three years, an undischarged bankrupt and: